abhinavprakash22/funGP-Matlab/README.md

 - An example file is available (`example.m`) that applies the algorithm on a small sized problem.

 ## Support for other languages:
-An R implementation of the same algorithm can be found in `DSWE` package available on `Github` at https://github.com/TAMU-AML/DSWE-Package.
+An R implementation of the same algorithm can be found in `DSWE` package available on [`Github`](https://github.com/TAMU-AML/DSWE-Package).